inkVerb/Guru/201-shell/Lesson-11.md

 > `exit`
 > ___

+*This is a great tool to change settings from the terminal:* `gsettings`

 `man gsettings`

 *This is a how-to manual for a terminal program that manages settings for the desktop environment*